Employer of Record in Monaco | Hire Worlwide Talent

 Employment Contracts in Monaco

-• The employment contract should describe the nature of the contract and include a description of the employee’s role.
+The employment contract should clearly outline the nature of the role and include a description of the employee’s responsibilities.
+If an employee breaches the contract, the employer may terminate the agreement immediately.

 Working Hours in Monaco